Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 Grind coarser.
 If you change only one thing, change that first.

 Espresso can look perfect and still be over-extracted.
 Reduce yield and/or grind slightly coarser.
-Use: Bitter espresso fix.
+Full fix: Bitter espresso fix.